-< 89.9 Submitted to the Department's Division of ≤ 89.9 Materials and Tests Test results will be considered and adjudicated as a failed material in accordance with normal Department practice as listed in 105.03.
+≤ 89.9 Submitted to the Division of Materials and Tests be considered and adjudicated as a failed dance with normal Department practice as

 The pay factors will be rounded to the nearest 0.01.

 (c) Smoothness

 Smoothness pay adjustments will only be applied when the smoothness is measured by a profilograph.
 The pay adjustment will be based on the profile index generated on the surface course only.